stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/pipe/pipes/index.md

       description: >-
         COPY INTO statement used to load data from queued files into a Snowflake table.
-This statement serves as the text/definition for the pipe and is displayed in the SHOW PIPES output
+This statement serves as the text/definition for the pipe and is displayed in the SHOW PIPES output (Required parameter for the pipes resource.)
 ```
 </TabItem>
 </Tabs>